 Fig 2 A snapshot of two capabilities in the Definitive Healthcare Staffing and Recruiting Analytics dashboard, available in the DHC Visuals platform.

-Americans spend about $1,200 on prescriptions drugs every year, according to the latest figures from the Organization for Economic Cooperation and Development (OECD).
-That’s more than people pay in any other developed country in the world, according to recent STAT research.
-On one hand, this is a result of new, expensive drugs entering the market, which are only under patent for a limited time; pharmaceutical companies need to offset the costs of researching and producing these new drugs while also maintaining a revenue stream, so many new drugs entering the market are sold at high costs.
+On one hand, this spending is a result of new, expensive drugs entering the market, which are only under patent for a limited time.
+Pharmaceutical companies need to offset the costs of researching and producing these new drugs while also maintaining a revenue stream, so many new drugs entering the market are sold at high costs.

 But, according to a January 2019 Health Affairs study, the skyrocketing cost of many prescription drugs in the U.S. can also be blamed on industry-wide price increases.
 Brand-name oral prescription drug prices rising more than 9 percent between 2008 and 2016, and injectable drugs rising more than 15 percent during that time.